Indiana Entry Health Requirements: Sheep & Goats

-The following is a summary of Indiana's animal health laws governing the transportation of sheep into Indiana.
+The following is a summary of Indiana's animal health laws governing the transportation of sheep and goats into Indiana.
 The transportation laws may be found at 345 IAC 1-3.
-For additional information, contact the Indiana State Board of Animal Health Cattle and Ruminant Division at (317) 544-2397 or click here to submit an e-mail inquiry.
+For additional information, contact the Indiana State Board of Animal Health at (317) 544-2400 or click here to submit an e-mail inquiry.

 Required.
 Must be completed by a licensed and accredited veterinarian within the thirty (30) days immediately prior to the animal entering Indiana.

 But, a certificate of veterinary inspection is not required for animals that are consigned for immediate slaughter or that are delivered directly to a slaughter establishment.

 Sheep and goats that are infected with or that originate from a flock that is currently infected with scrapie may not enter Indiana unless the animal is delivered directly for immediate slaughter.